-Section E. Preference in Employment
+Section D. Preference in Employment

+l.
+Veterans

-1. Veterans: The employer will not discriminate against any employee or applicant for employment because he/she is a disabled veteran or veteran of the Vietnam era in regard to any position for which the employee or applicant for employment is qualified.
+The employer will not discriminate against any employee or applicant for employment because he/she is a disabled veteran or veteran of the Vietnam era in regard to any position for which the employee or applicant for employment is qualified.
 The employer will take affirmative action to employ, advance in employment and otherwise treat qualified disabled veterans and veterans of the Vietnam era without discrimination based upon their disability or veterans status.
-2. Seniority: Where qualifications of applicants are equal in other respects, an employee with seniority shall prevail.
+The employment of veterans shall be in accordance with applicable federal law.